A Topic Coverage Approach to Evaluation of Topic Models: Abstract

 \section{Abstract}

+Topic models are widely used unsupervised models capable of learning topics -- weighted lists of words and documents -- from large collections of text documents.
 When topic models are used for discovery of topics in text collections, a question that arises naturally is how well the model-induced topics correspond to topics of interest to the analyst.
-We investigate an approach to topic model evaluation based on measuring topic coverage, and propose measures of coverage based on matching between model topics and reference topics.
-We demonstrate the benefits of the approach by evaluating, in a series of experiments, different types of topic models on two distinct text domains.
-The experiments include evaluation of model quality, analysis of coverage of distinct topic categories, and the relation between coverage and other topic model evaluation methods.
-The contributions of the paper include the measures of coverage and the recommendations for the use of topic models for topic discovery.
+In this paper we revisit and extend a so far neglected approach to topic model evaluation based on measuring topic coverage -- computationally matching model topics with a set of reference topics that models are expected to uncover.
+The approach is well suited for analyzing models' performance in topic discovery and for large-scale analysis of both topic models and measures of model quality.
+We propose new measures of coverage and evaluate, in a series of experiments, different types of topic models on two distinct text domains for which interest for topic discovery exists.
+The experiments include evaluation of model quality, analysis of coverage of distinct topic categories, and the analysis of the relationship between coverage and other methods of topic model evaluation.

+The paper contributes a new supervised measure of coverage, and the first unsupervised measure of coverage.
+The supervised measure achieves topic matching accuracy close to human agreement.
+The unsupervised measure correlates highly with the supervised one (Spearman's $\rho \geq 0.95$).
+Other contributions include insights into both topic models and different methods of model evaluation, and the datasets and code for facilitating future research on topic coverage.